Active Learning of Piecewise Gaussian Process Surrogates: Review

 Active learning (AL) attempts to sustain a virtuous cycle between data collection and model learning.
 Begin with training data of size $N$, $\mathcal{D}_N = \{(\V{x}_i, y_i), i = 1,\ldots, N\}$, such as a space-filling Latin hypercube design \citep[LHD;][]{lin2015latin}.
 Then augment $\mathcal{D}_N$ with a new data point $(\V{x}_{N+1}, y_{N+1})$ chosen to optimize a criterion quantifying an important aspect or capability of the model, and repeat.
 Perhaps the canonical choice is mean square prediction error (MSPE), comprising of squared bias and variance \citep{hastie2009elements}.

 Many machine learning algorithms are equipped with proofs of unbiasedness of predictions under regularity conditions.
 When training and testing data jointly satisfy a stationarity assumption, the GP predictor (\ref{eq:staGP}) is unbiased, and so the MSPE is equal to $s^2(\V{x}_*)$.
 Consequently, many AL leverage this quantity.
-For example, ``Active Learning-MacKay" \citep[ALM;][]{mckay2000comparison} maximizes it directly: $\V{x}_{N+1} = \argmax_{\V{x}_* \in \mathcal{X}} \; s(\V{x}_*)$.
-In repeated application, this AL strategy can be shown to approximate a maximum entropy design \citep[][Section 6.3]{gramacy2020surrogates}.
+For example, ALM maximizes it directly: $\V{x}_{N+1} = \argmax_{\V{x}_* \in \mathcal{X}} \; s^2(\V{x}_*).$ In repeated application, this ALM strategy can be shown to approximate a maximum entropy design \citep[][Section 6.3]{gramacy2020surrogates}.

-An integrated mean squared prediction error (IMSPE) criterian considers how the MSPE of GP is affected, globally in the input space, {\em after} injecting new data at $\V{x}_{N+1}$.
-Let $s^2_{N+1}(\V{x}_{*})$ denote the predictive variance \eqref{eq:staGP} a test location $\V{x}_*$, when the training data $\mathcal{D}_N$ is augmented with one additional input location $\V{x}_{N+1}$:
+An integrated mean squared prediction error (IMSPE) criterion considers how the MSPE of GP is affected, globally in the input space, {\em after} injecting new data at $\V{x}_{N+1}$.
+Let $s^2(\V{x}_{*}; \V{x}_{N+1})$ denote the predictive variance \eqref{eq:staGP} at a test location $\V{x}_*$, when the training data $\mathcal{D}_N$ is augmented with one additional input location $\V{x}_{N+1}$: